 Do you have tutors students can access?

-No. But, lesson plans are scripted which provides great support for the person teaching the lesson.
+No. But, lesson plans are scripted, which provides excellent support for the person teaching the lesson.

 Is Starfall Education accredited?